klahnakoski/JSONQueryExpressionTests/docs/GSOC Proposal.md

 >
 > I attempted a solution ([jx-sqlite](https://github.com/klahnakoski/jx-sqlite/tree/master)) but it is far from a complete.
 The tests that do pass are the easy tests the hard tests remain; It might require a refactoring of the code.
 I only suggest extending this code if you are unusually good at understanding other people's code.

 > Building your own solution from scratch is a reasonable path to take.
 This will allow you to understand the problem without understanding how my incomplete solution tried to solve the problem.
+It may be less work overall.
 You can fork the [jx-sqlite](https://github.com/klahnakoski/jx-sqlite/tree/master) code, remove all the implementation and start writing code that will pass tests.

+**What is to be done next in `jx-sqlite`?**

+> If you are comfortable with extending [jx-sqlite](https://github.com/klahnakoski/jx-sqlite/tree/master), then it is obvious to ask where is the hole to be filled:
+> The majority of the problem is performing the deep queries: When JSON documents are added, the library is responsible for creating tables to hold the contents of any arrays - this is broken because the schema management is not clear and there are bugs.
+The current code is too complicated to understand in a single sitting; so I started a refactor to that will provide an API to a snowflake schema; it will map a hierarchical (snowflake) schema to a sqlite relational database.
+Hopefully, the JSON <-> Snowflake <-> sqlite transform will prove easier to understand and we can pass some of the more complicated tests.

 **Why does `jx-sqlite` use pyLibrary?**